charlie-nik/cs61b-data-structure/README.md

 ### CS61B: Data Structure

-The repository is temporarily made public for recruitment purpose.
+This repository is temporarily made public for recruitment purpose.
 Projects that may be of interest include:

 - BYOW Build Your Own World https://github.com/charlie-nik/sp19-cs61b/tree/master/proj3